What is the Relational?

 In our practice, and in our view, the Relationship Counsellor takes a humanistic or person-centred approach to working with a person or a couple; on issues around their experience of other people in their intimate, family, work and public lives.

-The Relationship Counsellor goes by many other names – Relationship Counselor, Relationship Therapist, Psychotherapist.
+The Relationship Counsellor goes by other names – such as Relationship Therapist and Psychotherapist.

 We tend to reserve the words Couples Counsellor and Marriage Counsellor for when the counsellor is working with a couple.The Family Counsellor is another category, used when working with two or more members of a family or other group.